Does Age Matter When Training For A Sport? (Find Out!)

 Why Is Your Age Important To Your Sports Life

-There are a few reasons why your age is a very important thing to consider, let us walk you through.
+There are a few reasons why your age is a very important thing to consider, let us walk you through it.

-1. As Your Age Changes, Your Body Oxygen Usage Changes Too
+1. As Your Age Changes, Your Body’s Oxygen Usage Changes Too

 This is something that you ought to have heard or seen somewhere online before.
 The way your body uses oxygen cannot be the same as the way it used to when you are above 40.
 The amount of oxygen your body is able to use is what determines your level of endurance.
 Scientists have given it a name, VO2max.
 The VO2max calculation can give you an exact rate in a numerical form of how much oxygen your body can use per your body weight.

-VO2max generally reduces by 10% for a healthy person after the age of 30.
+VO2 max generally reduces by 10% for a healthy person after the age of 30.
 This is for most people though.
-Athletes and sportsmen who train very hard to keep fit could get their VO2max to reduce at a much lower percentage.
+Athletes and sportsmen who train very hard to keep fit could get their VO2 max reduced at a much lower percentage.
 For instance, the likes of Christiano Ronaldo the soccer legend, or Usain bolt who is a God on the tracks.
-These guys could get their VO2max to reduce by half of the normal reduction.
+These guys could get their VO2 max to reduce by half of the normal reduction.

-Another factor that makes your VO2max reduce as you age is your maximal heart rate.
+Another factor that makes your VO2 max reduce as you age is your maximal heart rate.
 Everybody’s heart beats a different number of times each second.
 The maximal heart rate is the highest number of times your heart can beat in a given second.
-Normally this is something that would reduce as you age, the strongest athlete in the world still gets this reduction, it doesn’t matter what you do all day, this reduction would surely affect you.
+Normally this is something that would reduce as you age, the strongest athlete in the world still gets this reduction, it doesn’t matter what you do all day, this reduction will surely affect you.

 2. Your Muscles Get Affected As You Age (They Don’t Work As They Used To)

-Now, for people who are involved in a more endurance kind of sport, they are still vibrant enough or at least more vibrant than a man who carries weight at the age of 40.
-Cyclists at the age of 40 could still cycle that destination that they used to at their sweet spot age.
-Performance would always reduce as you age because of your muscles.
+Now, people who are involved in a more endurance kind of sport, are still vibrant enough or at least more vibrant than a man who carries weight at the age of 40.
+Cyclists at the age of 40 could still cycle to that destination that they used to at their sweet spot age.
+Performance will always reduce as you age because of your muscles.

 3. Age Messes Up Your Body Capabilities To Recover